MCDevKit/cmcc-docs/commandlang/annotations/on-query.md

 ---
 layout: page
 parent: Annotations
+grand_parent: CommandLang
-title: Query
+title: OnQuery
 ---

 # Query

-This annotation binds a boolean value from Molang query to a field.
+This annotation executes a function every time the value from Molang query becomes true.

 ***This annotation requires an entity behavior pack definition present in project in order to inject the animation controller.***